 - Listen to a history podcast = 10 points

 I thought of about 50 activities that were worth points and assigned values to each.
 Then, I made a list of fun family activities that would be good goals for milestone points.
-100 points would earn a healthy dessert after dinner one night while 1000 points would earn a trip to the movies or water park (these are things I planned on doing anyway this summer, so it was just a fun way for the kids to earn them).
+100 points would earn a healthy dessert after dinner one night while 1000 points would earn a larger reward like a special activity, new art supplies, or a contribution toward something they’ve been wanting.
+(Tip: Use things you plan on doing anyway!
+This is just a fun way for the kids to earn them).

 How to Implement Adventure Points